-1.9.
+1.10.
 Characteristics of a financial fact may be related

-Characteristics which describe a financial fact are related.
+Characteristics which describe a financial fact can be related.
 A relation is how one thing in a financial report is or can be related to some other thing in a financial report.
 These relations are often called business rules.
 There are three primary types of relations which are:

 - Whole-part: something composed exactly of their parts and nothing else; the sum of the parts is equal to the whole.
-For more information see: http://plato.stanford.edu/entries/mereology/ - Is-a: descriptive and differentiates one type or class of thing from some different type or class of thing; but the things do not add up to a whole. - Computational business rule: Other types of computational business rules can exist such as "beginning balance + changes = Ending Balance" (roll forward) or "Net income (loss) / Weighted Average Shares = Earnings Per Share".
+For more information see: http://plato.stanford.edu/entries/mereology/ - Is-a: descriptive and differentiates one type or class of thing from some different type or class of thing; but the things do not add up to a whole. - Computational business rule: Other types of computational business rules can exist such as "Beginning balance + Changes = Ending Balance" (roll forward) or "Originally stated balance + Adjustments = Restated balance" or "Net income (loss) / Weighted Average Shares = Earnings Per Share".